ItsHarper/nushell.github.io/commands/docs/stor_insert.md

 ## Flags

- -  `--table-name, -t {string}`: name of the table you want to insert into
+ -  `--table-name, -t <string>`: name of the table you want to insert into
- -  `--data-record, -d {record}`: a record of column names and column values to insert into the specified table
+ -  `--data-record, -d <record>`: a record of column names and column values to insert into the specified table

 ## Input/output types: